 We aim to engender a love of learning, self-belief and aspiration through 4 key intentions:

-Intention 1: Removing barriers to learning
+Intention 1 – The removal of barriers to learning

 Each curriculum area intends to grow mini subject specialists through the progressive development of the subject knowledge and skills.
 Student knowledge and essential learning skills go hand in hand.
 We strive, at all times, for personal excellence by developing the 5 key skills for success below:

 The Thrybergh Way allows us all to promote the attributes our children need in order to develop their independence, responsibility and resilience to have a happy and successful life.
+It is about embedding all of these attributes in order for them to be an active participant in the local community and beyond.
+The Thrybergh Way is embedded in assemblies, lessons and our extra-curricular programme.
+It is the language that we speak and key aspects of the Thrybergh Way are as follows:

 - Experiential Learning – Trips, visitors

-- Hands-on Experiences – Practical opportunities in the classroom
+- Practical opportunities in the classroom

 - Extracurricular opportunities – sports clubs, School shows